-For the TH and recent CAH satellite-collar data, therefore, we selected one location during each duty cycle, defined as a period of transmission of location data, which typically was 6 h every 2 days.
+For analyses of telemetry data locations, we selected a subset of locations.
+For the TH and recent CAH satellite-collar data, we selected one location during each duty cycle, defined as a period of transmission of location data, which typically was 6 h every 2 days.
 Because caribou are capable of rapid movement, we concluded that one location per duty cycle was infrequent enough to provide adequate independence between locations while still maintaining biologically important information.
 To select one high-quality location per duty cycle, we identified the records with the highest NQ score for each duty cycle.
-If multiple records in a duty cycle were tied for the highest NQ score, we chose the location with both the highest NQ score and the lowest value of ξ ("xi"; Keating 1994). ξ is similar to our DRA filter because it is calculated using three successive locations and is a measure of the distance between locations, the angle formed by the three locations, and the similarity of length between the two legs (Keating 1994).
+If multiple records in a duty cycle were tied for the highest NQ score, we chose the location with both the highest NQ score and the lowest value of $\xi$ ("xi"; Keating 1994). ξ is similar to our DRA filter because it is calculated using three successive locations and is a measure of the distance between locations, the angle formed by the three locations, and the similarity of length between the two legs (Keating 1994).
 The CAH data set for October 1986-July 1990 (provided by B. Griffith, USGS) was screened to select the first location each day with the highest NQ score.